 The Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS) Research Experience for Undergraduates (REU) is a 10-week program that introduces undergraduates to bioengineering, materials research, nanoscience, and engineering while providing a coordinated, educational, and dynamic research community that inspires them to seek a graduate degree.
 REU research opportunities are arranged in conjunction with the Materials Research Science and Engineering Center (MRSEC), the Center for Nanoscale Systems (CNS), the Wyss Institute for Biologically Inspired Engineering, as well as other Harvard-based engineering and science entities.
 Professional development workshops, faculty seminars on research and ethics, and community activities are integrated into the program.
 Students receive a stipend and housing.

 Center for Astrophysics Solar Research Experience for Undergraduates Program

 Scientists from the Solar and Stellar X-Ray Group (SSXG) and the Solar, Stellar, and Planetary Group (SSP) at the Harvard-Smithsonian Center for Astrophysics (CfA) host undergraduate students from around the US.
-For 10 weeks these students will participate in cutting-edge astronomical research about the sun and the heliosphere and learn the skills necessary for a successful scientific career.
+For 10 weeks, these students will participate in cutting-edge astronomical research about the sun and the heliosphere and learn the skills necessary for a successful scientific career.
 Projects range from data analysis to computer modeling to instrument building.
 Special seminars will be held to increase students' public speaking and computer programming skills.
 Students will learn from experience about scientific research and how to apply their academic work to real-world problems.
 Some time will also be devoted to exploring Cambridge, Massachusetts, and the surrounding area.
 US citizenship or permanent residency is required.
-A stipend, housing, and travel costs are provided.
+Stipend, housing, and travel are provided.
 Please visit the website for more information.

 Harvard Forest Summer Research Program in Ecology